 Courage is both a psychological and noetic capacity, noetic being that dimension you may want to call, human, spiritual or immaterial depending on your beliefs.
 But either way, it is a dimension that many believe exists, but very few can prove.
 Courage therefore gets its strength from intellectual (emotional) and spiritual (reasoned) sources.

 The first of these capacities, intellectual, is an instinctual reaction, an emotional reaction to life’s situations that urges us to risk injury or death.
 This is physical courage.

-The second of these capacities is is a more reasoning attitude which enables us to coolly stake career, fulfillment, our future on our judgement of what we feel is either right or worthwhile.
+The second of these capacities is a more reasoning attitude which enables us to coolly stake career, fulfillment, our future, on our judgement of what we feel is either right or worthwhile.
 This is moral courage.

 Both capacities are distinct and many people have one or the other, while some have both.
 To be great we need both.

 Do you have the moral courage to lead by understanding as opposed to fear, where you risk being unpopular by saying what you feel is the right thing for someone elses sake?
 Or to admit that your plans have failed and ought to have been changed, or to tell senior management their strategy cannot be carried out and needs to change direction?
 How brave is your company, team or function and can moral courage be taught?
 We believe it can.